alexanderthoren/dotfiles/README.md

 ## 1. Terminal

-My current terminal is [iTerm2](https://github.com/gnachman/iTerm2).
+My current terminal is [Alacritty](https://github.com/alacritty/alacritty).

+My old terminal was [iTerm2](https://github.com/gnachman/iTerm2), but Alacritty improves the performance, which is what I care more of.

+Also, Alacritty is cross-platform, which I am interested in as a MacOS and Windows user.
+I also use WSL2.

 ---